quicwg/base-drafts/draft-ietf-quic-transport.md

 signal, or they might be retransmissions of packets for which acknowledgments were lost.

-The draining period persists for three times the maximum of minimum RTO (kMinRTOTimeout) or the round trip time (smoothed_rtt), see {{QUIC-RECOVERY}}
-for descriptions of these values.
-During this period, new packets can be attributed to the correct connection and acknowledged, but the connection is no longer considered active and usable.
+The draining period persists for three times the current Retransmission Timeout (RTO) interval as defined in {{QUIC-RECOVERY}}.
+During this period, new packets can be acknowledged, but no new application data can be sent on the connection.

 Different treatment is given to packets that are received while a connection is in the draining period depending on how the connection was closed.
 In all